Elmira Prison: Prison conditions

 Five days after the camp opened, Surgeon Charles T. Alexander was ordered to inspect the Camp at Colonel Hoffman's request.
 Alexander found two major problems with the camp that he detailed in his report.
 The first was that of the camp's sanitary conditions.
 The sinks near Foster's Pond contained stagnant water, and he feared if they were not cleaned, they might "become offensive and a source of disease."
 He recommended the construction of new sinks.
 Hoffman did not heed these warnings.
 By the middle of August, the number of prisoners had climbed to over 9,200.
 This ended up overwhelming the staff and quickly depleting supplies.
 Diseases soon broke out, and the death toll jumped from 11 in July to 121 by the end of August.
 It was not until October 27 that work finally began on the drainage system, but the cold weather kept this project from being completed until January 1.
 In the meantime, prisoners were subjected to stagnant and unclean water, and sickness soon prevailed throughout the camp.

-The other problem that Alexander identified was that of the hospitals.
+The other problem that Alexander identified concerned the hospitals.
 While the camp now had a hospital, in the form of a tent, it did not have an assigned surgeon and instead relied on the services of William C. Wey, a local civilian.
 Alexander also thought the notion of using a tent as a hospital within the prison was inappropriate, and therefore should be rectified.
 Hoffman approved of three pavilion wards to be planned at Alexander's suggestion.